-This course may utilize the use of films to support the learning targets and essential standards of the course.
-A permission slip will be sent home (via hardcopy or through Infinite Campus) for any film that is Rated R and an alternative assignment and/or learning experience will be provided for students who choose not to view the film.
+This course will utilize the use of films to support the learning targets and essential standards of the course.
+Some of the films are rated R for violent content and language.
+A permission slip will be sent home (via hardcopy or through Infinite Campus) for all films that are Rated R at the start of the course.
+These videos are an integral part of the course content and you will be required to use them to craft your essays on the historical accuracy of the film based on evidence.
+Therefore, you must get a parent permission slip signed and turn it in before you can view any of the video clips.
+An alternative assignment and/or learning experience and/or film rated G, PG, or PG-13 can be provided for students who choose not to view the rated R films.